 There is one course text, which is available digitally via the university library:

-Addional readings are listed where applicable in the course syllabus, which will be distributed in the period immediately preceding the beginning of the class.
+A list of additional readings is contained in the course syllabus, which will be distributed in the period immediately preceding the beginning of the class.

 Registration Studeren à la carte en Contractonderwijs